 Their streaming of this event is not allowed, and you are to cancel them.
 It grieves me to write this, but facts are facts.
 Using them (United Way) (sic) violates all Hadassah’s rules regarding opinions, politicking, and respect for our Government and President.
 The material we had in hand today, made what is proper and allowed perfectly clear, and United Way (sic) is not allowed.

 I tried to find out any of United West’s rules regarding “opinions, politicking, and respect for our government and president.”
-I found none, and Hadassah did not offer up any in cancelling the event.
+I found none, and Hadassah did not offer up any in canceling the event.

 However, that did not stop Hadassah from having terrorist and anti-Israel supporters, Zainb Alwani, Shirin Ebadi and Abdullah An-na’im from speaking at its joint meeting with Brandeis University in 2010.
 A little more research and I probably could have pulled up many more lectures given under Hadassah’s auspices featuring radical, anti-Israel leftists and Islamists.
 Hadassah, with its liberal mindset, just adores “diversity of opinion” when that opinion conforms to its own.
 There is apparently a difference between Hadassah’s acceptance of Palestinian terrorist supporters and those who do not view President Obama favorably.
 Palestinian supporters win, hands down.